aws-observability/terraform-aws-observability-accelerator/README.md

 The sections below demonstrate how you can leverage AWS Observability Accelerator to enable monitoring to an existing EKS cluster.

-### v2.x changes

-v2+ releases introduces couple of breaking changes compared to previous versions:

-- `modules/workloads/infra` module moves to `modules/eks-monitoring`
-- All EKS configuration options moves from the base  module to the `eks-monitoring` module
-- All EKS workload modules `modules/workloads/{java,nginx}` merge into `eks-monitoring` as configuration options (patterns), see [examples](./examples) to provide a more complete visibility
-- All examples have been updated to reflect these changes
-- Introducing GitOps for Grafana contents (Dashboards, Folders and Data sources) with [Grafana Operator](https://github.com/grafana-operator/grafana-operator) and [Flux CD](https://fluxcd.io/)

 ### Base Module